jabrams513/SVG-logo-maker/README.md

 CLI prompts allow you to generate an SVG logo

 ## Purpose
-Build an app that runs in the CLI that generates an simple SVG logo from prompts.
+Build an app that runs in the CLI and generates a simple SVG logo from prompts.
 The prompts will ask you to choose characters for the logo, a shape, fill color, and text color.
-Then it will create and SVG file.
+Then it will create an SVG file.

 ## User Story